hirokazutei/PicPixBot/README.md

 ## How does it work?
 Using node.js, the program uses the stream function to be activated when someone tweet @ the bot.
 If the tweet comes with an image, that image is saved, processed by [Processing](https://processing.org/), and tweeted with a mention to the original user.
 If the specified parameters are written wrong or blank, the bot will set random parameters.

+Note that in order for the program to successfully connect to the Twitter API, you need your own keys in a file and you also need the TWIT library.

 #### Parameters
 To keep it simple, only 3 parameters were introduced.
 ##### A. Pixel Type